 The product is available in four sizes to fit different dogs, so take a look at the measurements of the squirrels and the stump to decide what size is best for your dog.

 - Works on hunting instinct

 - Can also be used to play fetch

 - Not very durable

-Additionally, this product is dishwasher safe for easy cleaning and can be recycled once it’s time to get a new toy.
+Like any other high-quality dog toy, it’s non-toxic and doesn’t contain latex, BPA, or phthalates.
+Additionally, it’s dishwasher safe for easy cleaning, and can be recycled once it’s time to get a replacement.